MiSTer-devel/MkDocs_MiSTer/docs/basics/input.md

 ## Using a Lightgun

-In addtion to SNAC support for using lightguns with their original system's core, MiSTer also supports several USB/Bluetooth lightguns.
+In addition to SNAC support for using lightguns with their original system's core, MiSTer also supports several USB/Bluetooth lightguns.
 Examples include GUN4IR, Guncon 2, Guncon 3 and the Wiimote.
 These can be used with various cores, ie they can act as a zapper in the NES core, a Guncon 1 in the PSX core etc.

 Additional information on Guncon 2 support can be found here [https://github.com/NolanNicholson/GunCon2-MiSTer](https://github.com/NolanNicholson/GunCon2-MiSTer){target=_blank}